-Positioning OISE as a community hub of environmental and sustainability education that brings together partners from across society is an objective highlighted in OISE's Academic Plan 2017-2022-under the focusing theme: "Building our Community: Learning and Leading from Within".
 In January 2020, the first ever OISE Climate Action summit was held with well over 100 community members in attendance.
-The goal of the summit was to identify ways to shift curriculum, programs, operations, culture and outreach towards a sustainable OISE.
+The goal of the summit was to identify ways to shift curriculum, programs, operations, culture and outreach towards a sustainable OISE-one of the important goals in our Academic Plan.
 Drawing on the participants insights, knowledge, and expertise, the summit resulted in a number of recommendations to enact sustainability across OISE.
-Following the summit, during the summer of 2020, research was undertaken to begin the development of OISE's Climate Action Plan including a literature review, a community survey, and interviews with a number of experts and stakeholders from across the University and beyond.
-Additionally, a scan of OISE courses and research related to the Sustainable Development Goals was conducted, and a series of briefing notes was created to share the research and offer possible paths forward.
-The information and data gathered was shared with the Dean's Advisory Council on Climate Action, which is mandated to develop OISE's first Sustainability Climate Action Plan by the end of 2020-2021 academic year.
-Following the completion of the plan in February 2021, all members of OISE community will play a role in advancing sustainability and climate action goals at the Institute.
+One of these recommendations included the establishment of the Dean's Advisory Council on Climate Action, which is mandated to develop OISE's first Climate Action Plan by the end of 2020-2021 academic year.